-The Search widget allows you to configure a search tool to find features, records, or locations based on specific layers and locators, and define how to display search results.
+The Search widget allows you to configure a search tool to find features, records, or locations based on specific layers and locators and define how to display search results.
 If you add multiple search sources to the widget, users can choose which ones to search.
 Performing the search using a layer source affects data across your app, so other widgets that use the same layer are filtered to show the corresponding search result.
+If you want search results to be selected, you can set an action.
+To have the widget select features without filtering the data, create a data view for the data source that you can use as the layer source.
 Performing a search using a locator source generates an output data source that other widgets can use.

 To search, users type a word or phrase in the search box and press Enter, click the search button, or choose from a list of suggestions that appear based on matching records.
 (The suggestions list displays each matching value as an item, so if a record has two fields that match the search phrase, that record appears as two suggestions.)
+Users can use the Up and Down arrow keys to browse through the suggestions list.
 Clicking a suggestion replaces the search phrase with the content from the suggested item to apply the search using the new value, which returns corresponding data in a result panel.
-You can also configure the widget to open another page in your app to show the result in another widget instead.
+To streamline this, there is a setting you can turn on to automatically select the first search result.
+You can also configure the widget to open another page in your app to show the result in another widget.

 Use this widget to support app design requirements such as the following:

 - You want to configure a search option in your app that provides more flexibility than the search tool included in the Map, List, and Table widgets.
 In particular, you want to search limited fields for specific layers in the map, provide unique hint text in the search box, and display values for certain data fields in the results panel.

 - You want users to find information from multiple sources when performing a search.